 When to Book Profits?

-There are three main situations where the investors must not delay to book profits.
+There are three main situations where the investors must not delay booking profits.
 These are as follows :

-- If there is any positive news about the company, then it goes on to create a positive sentiment about the company in the market.
+If there is any positive news about the company, it creates a positive sentiment about the company in the market.

 Profit Booking Strategies

-There are 2 key strategies for profit booking.
+There are 2 critical strategies for profit booking.

 1. Rebalancing Portfolio – Constant Weight Asset Allocation